 New Mexico has one of the most generous training incentive programs in the country.
 The Job Training Incentive Program (JTIP) funds classroom and on-the-job training for newly-created jobs in expanding or relocating businesses for up to 6 months.
 The program reimburses 50-75% of employee wages.
 Custom training at a New Mexico public educational institution may also be reimbursed.

 The New Mexico State Legislature created JTIP, formerly known as the Industrial Development Training Program, or “in plant training,” in 1972.
-Since then, JTIP has supported the creation of more than 46,000 jobs for New Mexicans in nearly 1,500 businesses across the state.
+Since then, JTIP has supported the creation of more than 1,600 training projects and the creation of nearly 47,000 jobs.

 Eligibility for JTIP funds depends on the company’s business, the role of the newly-created jobs in that business, and the trainees themselves.
 Please read through the eligibility guidelines (see Policy and Procedures below) and then fill out the Eligibility Questionnaire to begin the JTIP application process.
 A member of JTIP staff will contact you to determine your company’s eligibility and discuss the program in detail.